ArchMelow/SNUH_work_backup/xray_synth/README.md

 + beta functionality to display AP X-Ray Label generated as nii.gz files by other softwares.

++ Users can now crop images when the generated x-rays have white or black corners unrelated to the actual image.

 ## Abstract
 This is a simple DRR generator programmed by PySimpleGUI.
 The main idea of this program to generate a satisfying quality of DRR is to :